CSCI-2349-F23/ps4/README.md

 ---

-## Part 1: Selecting a data source
+## Part 1: Selecting your data sources

 Select *three* Wikipedia category pages from the [Wikipedia Category page](https://en.wikipedia.org/wiki/Special:Categories).
 You can search in the box under "Display categories starting at:" to find a category you might be interested in.
 Here are some examples of what a Category page looks like: